yair-k/HypixelDiscordGuildChat/README.md

 A two-way chat bridge between [Hypixel](https://hypixel.net/) guild chat and a [Discord](https://discord.com/) channel.
 The application utilizes [Discord.js-light](https://github.com/timotejroiko/discord.js-light) for communicating with Discord, and [Mineflayer](https://github.com/PrismarineJS/mineflayer) for communicating with Hypixel.

-> This application will login to Hypixel using Mineflayer which is not a normal Minecraft client, this could result in your Minecraft account getting banned from Hypixel, so use this application at your own risk.
+> This application will login to Hypixel using Mineflayer which is not a normal Minecraft client, this shouldn't affect bans or logs but if you have many IP's logged on the server (VPN's and such), be carefull to not risk a 30 day security ban (appealable).

+> BY USING THIS PROGRAM, YOU TAKE FULL RESPONSIBILITY OF YOUR MINECRAFT ACCOUNT.
+THE CREATOR IS NOT RESPONSIBLE TO ANY MISTAKES YOU MAKE.
+USE WITH CAUTION.

 <hr>